awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 The next section examines why belief lock-in occurs even among well-informed individuals, and how identity, emotion, and group dynamics conspire to make verification feel like betrayal rather than responsibility.

-## The Psychology of Belief Lock-In
+## Belief Lock-In & Media Dynamics
-Belief persistence is rarely a function of ignorance.
-More often, it is a function of identity protection.
-Once a belief becomes entangled with who someone understands themselves to be—politically, morally, socially—evidence no longer operates as a neutral input.
-It becomes a threat.
+Belief persistence is rarely about ignorance.
+It is about identity protection.
+Once beliefs bind to self-concept, evidence becomes a threat rather than an input.

-Social psychology has repeatedly demonstrated that people engage in motivated reasoning: they evaluate information in ways that protect preexisting commitments.
-Evidence that supports identity is accepted quickly and with little scrutiny.
-Evidence that challenges identity is examined aggressively, discounted, or reframed.
-This asymmetry is not conscious dishonesty.
-It is a defensive reflex.
+Motivated reasoning is asymmetric.
+Supporting evidence is accepted quickly; threatening evidence is scrutinized or reframed.
+Over time, belief revision feels like betrayal.
+Verification becomes adversarial.

-Over time, this reflex produces belief lock-in.
-The belief is no longer held because it appears true, but because abandoning it would incur social and psychological costs.
-Changing one’s mind begins to feel like betrayal—of one’s group, values, or past self.
+Media systems amplify this dynamic.
+Algorithmic environments reward emotional intensity, repetition, and moral clarity.
+Verification is slow, socially costly, and rarely rewarded.
+As amplification outpaces correction, belief systems drift toward narrative coherence rather than empirical constraint.

-At this point, verification becomes adversarial.
-Requests for evidence are interpreted not as epistemic hygiene, but as hostile acts.
-The belief system shifts from truth-seeking to boundary maintenance.
+This erosion follows incentives, not ideology.
+Wherever alignment is rewarded more reliably than accuracy, verification becomes optional.

 ![Belief Lock-In Feedback Loop](/assets/2026-02-04-facts-anchor-us/diagram-belief-lock-in.svg)